 US Energy Consumption by Source and Sector

 Wind, solar, hydroelectric, geothermal and biomass are classified as renewable power sources.
 Their use does not permanently deplete the primary sources of energy used to generate usable energy products (e.g. electricity).
-Currently, these power sources account for about 10% of our energy supply.
+Currently, these power sources account for about 10% of the U.S. energy supply.

 Wind is now producing 21% of renewable energy.
 That's just .51% of the total energy yield, but wind energy has nearly tripled in production since 2007.
 It works by using the wind to turn tall propeller-like turbines, whose spinning hubs connect to generators which convert mechanical to electrical energy.
 Wind is relatively cheap, very clean and a wind farm takes about 2 years to build.
 But it is intermittent as a power source, hurts birds, and neighbors say it's annoyingly noisy.